Skip to main content

 val ctx2 = Context(..., stableId = StableId.of("user-456"))

-This is - intentional: ramp-up bucketing is deterministic per user, not across users.
+This is intentional.
+Ramp-up bucketing is deterministic per stable identity, not across identities.

 Testing Determinism